Let Me Dream it Truth (1)

 “I know, I know.
 Eimear told me.
 And it is not in the gutter.
 I’m happy for you.”

-“When am I going to get to meet him, Cathy?
-I want to.
+"No kidding," he said after a long beat.
+“When can I meet him, Cathy?
 I know there’s some kind of ... issue.
-It can’t be me, right?
 What is it?
 Married?
 Old?
 Young?
 Mobbed up?
 You can trust me with whatever it is.”

 ______________